bradmlund/Rust_Practice/README.md

 # Rust_Practice
 Coding Exercises from "Rust Programming Language"

+I'm including just the main.rs, cargo.toml, and cargo.lock files to share depencies used.

-1)  main.rs for Guess <-- classic number guessing script, and I added a counter for number of guesses made
+1)  GuessingGame:  classic number guessing script, and I added a counter for number of guesses made